 Large companies can opt for the LIBOR rate when requesting an advance from a bank or a lender.
 LIBOR advances cannot be repaid before their expiration like other interest rates can.
 They carry:

 Because breakage is undesirable for the lender, fees are charged to borrowers who prepay.

 If you need help with breakage costs of a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.